inasafe/inasafe/docs/reporting-standards.md

 # Terminology

+**Affected**: An exposure element (e.g. people, roads, buildings, land cover) that experiences a hazard (e.g. tsunami, flood, earthquake) and endures consequences (e.g. damage, evacuation, displacement, death) due to that hazard.

 **Displaced**: People who, for different reasons and circumstances because of risk or disaster, have to leave their place of residence.
 Ref: [UNISDR (2015), Proposed Updated Terminology on Disaster Risk Reduction:
 A Technical Review](http://www.preventionweb.net/files/45462_backgoundpaperonterminologyaugust20.pdf)

 **Evacuated**: People who, for different reasons or circumstances because of risk conditions or disaster, move temporarily to safer places before, during or after the occurrence of a hazardous event.
 Evacuation can occur from places of residence, workplace, schools, hospitals to other places.
 Evacuation is usually a planned and organized mobilization of persons, animals and goods, for